Iranian President Raisi begins Africa trip with visit to Kenya

 The last Iranian leader to visit Africa was Mahmoud Ahmadinejad in 2013.

-(Writing by Bhargav Acharya and Hereward Holland; editing by Aaron Ross and Jason Neely)
+(Writing by Bhargav Acharya and Hereward Holland; editing by Aaron Ross, Jason Neely and Alex Richardson)

 ((Bhargav.Acharya@thomsonreuters.com;))